VamsikrishnaNallabothu/NGFWTrafficGen/IMPLEMENTATION_SUMMARY.md

 ## Summary

-The implementation is **complete** and follows the design document specifications.
-All major components are implemented with proper error handling, thread safety, and performance considerations.
-The code is ready for compilation, though some components (like JSON parser) are placeholders that need proper library integration.
+The implementation follows the design document: stateful TCP flows, JSON config parsing, latency histogram, and metrics are implemented.
+Remaining gaps are limited to advanced TCP behaviors and additional hardening/testing.

-**Status**: ✅ Ready for compilation and testing
+**Status**: ✅ Ready for compilation and testing (with advanced TCP features planned)